TheRealAnonymous008/quartz/content/Tarot Cards.md

 	* The upright card cannot be fully expressed because it is being repressed.
 	* The upright definition is implied but turned on its head.
 	* The reversal shows a potential not fully manifested yet.
-	* The "shadow side" of the upright meaning
+	* The "shadow side" of the upright meaning.

 ## 0 - The Fool